 Different courses can lead to different qualifications.
 It’s important to find out what qualification you would receive at the end of the course, before you decide to enrol.
 Many of the 1-year PLC courses offer QQI Level 5 accreditation, while other more advanced courses may offer qq1 Level 6 accreditation, which can lead to further studies at third level.

 A participant contribution of €200 per year is charged for PLC students.
 If you have a medical card or if you are getting Back to Education Allowance or a VTOS allowance, you may be exempt from this fee.
 There are other exemptions too, so check with the school or college offering the PLC course you are interested in studying.

 You may be eligible for a means-tested student grant or a Back to Education Allowance, depending on your circumstances.
 Check out the PLC section on SUSI for information on grant eligibility.

 There are also usually ‘course charges’, which the college will use to cover expenses such as books, uniforms, student services, professional registration fees and exam fees.
 Different colleges charge different amounts and even if you are exempt from the participant contribution, you will still have to pay the course charge.

 How to apply

-In general, you should have finished your secondary education and taken your Leaving Certificate examination in order to be eligible for a PLC course.
+To be eligible for a PLC course, in general, you should have finished your secondary education and taken your Leaving Certificate exams.